-For the 2012 fishing year, the SSC determined OFL for spiny dogfish to be 55.404 M lb and the ABC to be 44.868 M lb.
-ABC is 80.75 % of OFL and is associated with a 40 % probability of overfishing.
+For the 2013 fishing year, the SSC determined OFL for spiny dogfish to be 67.576 M lb and the ABC to be 54.474 M lb, where ABC is associated with a 40 % probability of overfishing.
 According to the Council's risk policy (MAFMC 2011), management measures based on this ABC will adequately ensure that overfishing does not occur (see SSC report).
-A domestic ABC (44.737 M lb) was determined by reducing the overall ABC by Canadian landings (131,175 lb).
+A domestic ABC (54.295 M lb) was determined by reducing the overall ABC by Canadian landings (179 k lb).
+According to the FMP, ACL is set equivalent to Domestic ABC.
 The domestic ABC is referred to hereafter simply as ABC.
-According to the FMP, ACL is set equivalent to ABC and, given the historic landings by the fishery the MC concluded that no deduction to accommodate management uncertainty was needed, so for 2012, spiny dogfish ABC = ACL = ACT = 44.737 M lb.
-Estimated discards for the 2012 fishery are the observed level from 2010 (8.997 M lb).
-After deducting for discards, the resulting TAL is 35.740 M lb.
-An additional deduction for recreational landings (46,297 lb) results in a commercial quota of 35.694 M lb.
+Historic landings data compared to commercial quotas were reviewed by the MC and the ACT was calculated as ACL minus a management uncertainty buffer.
+The management uncertainty buffer corresponded to the average 2010-2011 landings overage as a percent (3.99%) of the TAL, which for 2013 is 1.697 M lb.
+This required the TAL to be calculated twice, once under ACT = ACL, then again to include the management uncertainty buffer.
+Average long term (2002-2011) discards were 11.698 M lb.
+This was deducted from ACT to get TAL.
+Long term discards were observed by the MC to be very stable despite increasing quotas.
+After deducting for discards, the resulting TAL is 40.900 M lb.
+An additional deduction for recreational landings (58 k lb) results in a commercial quota of 40.842 M lb.